 Bureau of Labor Statistics Occupational Outlook Handbook

-The major in Business Information Systems is an interdepartmental program combining studies in computer information systems from Linfield's Department of Computer Science with business courses from the Department of Business.
+The online major in Business Information Systems is an interdepartmental program combining studies in computer information systems from Linfield's Department of Computer Science with business courses from the Department of Business.
 The curriculum, based on the Association of Information Technology Professionals model, places strong emphasis on business problem solving through systematic analysis and management of the system development process.
-You can complete all of the courses in the business information systems degree through online classes, with the exception of 5 Computer Science courses.
-The five Computer Science lab courses meet on a schedule of weekends spaced about 3 – 4 weekends apart on the McMinnville, OR campus.
+You can complete all of the courses in the BIS degree through online classes.
+Students will need web conferencing capabilities (2 monitors, headphone, microphone).
 This allows you to achieve your educational goals via the technological innovations available to us.

 To fulfill major requirements in the degree, a student must complete the courses listed below plus statistics and calculus: